 The most common rule is that if they like your music, they will get in touch.
 In other words, “Don’t call us, we’ll call you.”
 It’s nothing personal, they just don’t have the time to respond to all of the submissions they get.
 Others may welcome a gentle reminder.
 Radio show hosts often ask that you follow their playlist to see if your music has been played (instead of contacting them and asking).
 A lot of places emphasize NO PHONE CALLS!

 A sure-fire way to irritate someone is by following up in a way that they specifically asked you not to in their submission guidelines.

-The best way to have your submission stand out, is by making it personal and by following their submission guidelines to the letter.
-By doing so, you become part of the minority, and are more likely to be remembered.
+The best way to have your submission stand out is by making it personal and by following their submission guidelines to the letter.
 If you don’t follow the specific submission guidelines, your music faces the inevitable fate of being trashed.

-David Wimble is a songwriter, recording artist (with his band Big Meteor), and is the publisher of the Indie Bible, The Indie Venue Bible, and The Indie Bible ONLINE.
+David Wimble is a musician, songwriter, and publisher of the Indie Bible, The Indie Venue Bible, and The Indie Bible ONLINE.
 His company has combined all of their directories into The Ultimate Indie Bundle to create an affordable resource for struggling artists.
 Email David at firstname.lastname@example.org.

 9 things NOT to do with your next song demo